Angola Travel Guide

 Finance

 Angola has great economic potential, but a large portion of the population struggles with poverty.
 The effects of the long civil war have prevented economic development from reaching large segments of the population.
-In recent years, there has been economic growth thanks to revenues from oil and natural resources, but unemployment remains high.
-Angola's most important agricultural product is coffee, but products such as sugar cane, corn and cocoa also contribute to the country's economy.
+Although economic growth has been experienced in recent years through revenues from oil and natural resources, unemployment is very high.
+Angola's most important agricultural product is coffee, while sugar cane, Egypt and products such as cocoa also contribute to the country's economy.

 Visa Status